 We’ve thus rounded up a variety of events for 2018, from local classic car shows to unmissable motorsport spectaculars.
-You’ve spent enough time prepping and waxing: now join us in planning your summertime of cars.
+You’ve spent enough time prepping and waxing: now join us in planning your year of cars.

 To describe SEMA as simply a modified car show is doing it an injustice.
 It’s massive – taking over the Las Vegas Convention Centre with 2,400 companies all obsessed with tuning cars.
 You’ll find all kinds of modified cars there – from the classy to the downright outrageous.
 Even if you can’t stretch to a trip to Vegas for a show alone, it’s worth keeping an eye on media coverage of the show in autumn.